-Objective-C objects are dynamic entities.
+By design, Objective-C objects are dynamic entities.
 As many decisions about them as possible are pushed from compile time to runtime:

 - The memory for objects is dynamically allocated at runtime by class methods that create new instances. - Objects are dynamically typed.
-In source code (at compile time), any object pointer can be of type id no matter what the object's class is.
-The exact class of an id variable (and therefore its particular methods and data structure) isn't determined until the program runs. - Messages and methods are dynamically bound, as described under "How Messaging Works" (page 33).
+In source code (at compile time), any object variable can be of type id no matter what the object's class is.
+The exact class of an id variable (and therefore its particular methods and data structure) isn't determined until the program runs. - Messages and methods are dynamically bound, as described in "Dynamic Binding" (page 19).
 A runtime procedure matches the method selector in the message to a method implementation that "belongs to" the receiver.

 These features give object-oriented programs a great deal of flexibility and power, but there's a price to pay.
-Messages are somewhat slower than function calls, for example, (though not much slower due to the efficiency of the runtime system) and the compiler can't check the exact types (classes) of id variables.
+In particular, the compiler can't check the exact types (classes) of id variables.
 To permit better compile-time type checking, and to make code more self-documenting, Objective-C allows objects to be statically typed with a class name rather than generically typed as id.
 It also lets you turn some of its object-oriented features off in order to shift operations from runtime back to compile time.